 Maintenance Solves Mold Problems

-small commercial and residential buildings?
-By removing the water,
+commercial and residential buildings?
+By removing the water, according

-according to a speaker at the American Society of Heating,
+to a speaker at the American Society of Heating, Refrigerating and

-session.
-Simple steps to remove mold in small commercial and
+steps to remove mold in small commercial and residential buildings by

 (December 27, 2001) ASHRAE